sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Dashboard
 =======================

-Fire allows you to create interactive Dashboard.
+Fire allows you to create Dashboard.

 Fire allows us to create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.